 These things include:

-- The fish should have clear eyes
+- The fish should have clear, bright eyes without cloudiness

-- The fish should have smooth scales
+- The fish should have smooth scales without white spots or lesions

-- The fish should have a healthy appetite
+- The fish should have a healthy appetite and actively swim when food is offered

-- The fish should be active
+- The fish should be active and responsive, not hiding in corners

 If you see any of these signs, choosing that fish is a good idea.
+Purchase fish from reputable sources that quarantine their stock and provide healthy conditions.

 Scissortail Rasbora Tank Mates

-Some good tank mates for them include:
+Some excellent tank mates for Scissortail Rasboras include:

 Scissortail Rasbora Fish To Avoid